thunderBiscuit/blog/posts/gpg-part1.md

 ## Task 2: Verify the signature of a document

 Let us assume someone has sent us a signed document (`message_from_Morpheus.txt.asc`) and we wish to verify its signature.
-We can use the `--verify` option to do so.
+We can use the `--verify` option to do so:

 ```bash
 $ gpg --verify message_from_Morpheus.txt.asc